 The Spending Review process aims to improve how public expenditure is allocated across all areas of Government.
 Announced in Budget 2017, it aims to place evidence at the heart of policy making, by systematically examining existing spending programmes with a view to assessing their efficiency and effectiveness, and to support the re-allocation of funding to meet expenditure priorities.

-The Spending Review is closely aligned with the current Public Service Reform Programme
+The Spending Review is closely aligned with the current Public Service Reform Programme, Our Public Service 2020.

 - Creating a larger stock of analysis and evaluation to support the Government in its resource-allocation decisions;

 - Underpinning efficiency and effectiveness across all areas of spending, with a greater focus on outcomes and impacts;